-But they are so frustrating in ways that feel predictable but difficult to solve.
+But they are so frustrating in ways that feel predictable but hard to solve.
 The same agent that writes brilliant, well-tested architecture in one breath will commit credentials to source control in the next.
 The wildly differing levels of judgment are what get me.
 Sometimes shockingly careful, sometimes shockingly careless, and I can never quite predict which one I'm going to get.

 The Receipts